lord-nt/vmodem/README.md

  o Local Login
    - Type login to get a Linux Login Shell session from your terminal.

 o Telnet Session
-   - Type telnet to get a telnet session
+   - Type telnet to get a telnet session. (!!if telnet is installed on your pi!!)

  ::NOTE:: !!if you have a 8250 UART you must use speeds of 19200 baud or lower!!